cityverve/ordnance-survey-maps-demo/README.md

 In order to get this demo working for yourself, you simply need to clone the repo and host the files within your web-server of choice.

-Before it will work, however, you need to make **two modification**:
+Before it will work, however, you need to make **two modifications**:

 ### CityVerve API Key